markshinyounglee/codepath-ios101-prework-2023/README.md

 # codepath-ios101-prework-2023
 Featuring my app idea for iOS development to benefit digital nomadic Christians

-# Prework - Marka Marka
+# Prework - GoChurch

 Submitted by: Mark Shinyoung Lee

-Marka Marka is an app that tells the time your friends are free.
+GoChurch is an app that allows you to filter open churches and learn about events going on in them.

 Time spent: 3 hours spent in total